Beginner RC drones

-Realistically, however, governing bodies (links further down the page) have embraced rc drones and here in the UK the British Model Flying Association (BMFA - America's AMA equivalent) and the Civil Aviation Authority (CAA - America's FAA equivalent) are working together to make drone flying safer, and are doing their best to educate drone pilots; April 2016 saw the first Drone Awareness month, would you believe.
+Realistically, however, governing bodies (links further down the page) have embraced rc drones and here in the UK the British Model Flying Association (BMFA - America's AMA equivalent) and the Civil Aviation Authority (CAA - America's FAA equivalent) are working together to make drone flying safer.
+They are doing their best to educate drone pilots; for example, April 2016 saw the first Drone Awareness month, would you believe.
 And even more recently, the Drone and Model Aircraft Registration and Education Scheme has come into play here in the UK.

-Well I guess that's a good - and sensible - thing, but for the trad rc plane and helicopter lovers out there (like me), it's another nail in the coffin for our side of the hobby.
+That's a good and sensible thing of course, but for the trad rc plane and helicopter lovers out there (like me), it's another nail in the coffin for our side of the hobby.
 But who knows what the future holds - perhaps everything will change the day a terrorist group uses an rc drone to carry out an horrendous attack over a crowded place (to be perfectly honest, I'm surprised it hasn't already happened).
 Or perhaps the natural circle of life will bring planes and helicopters back to their previous levels of popularity?

 Anyway, enough of my droning!
 Someone shut me up!